apache/flink/docs/try-flink/flink-operations-playground.zh.md

 class="offset" width="80%" />

-When the playground is started a Flink Job called *Flink Event Count* will be submitted to the Flink Master.
+When the playground is started a Flink Job called *Flink Event Count* will be submitted to the JobManager.
 Additionally, two Kafka Topics *input* and *output* are created.

 <img src="{{ site.baseurl }}/fig/click-event-count-example.svg" alt="Click Event Count Example"
 class="offset" width="80%" />